-JCC Greater Boston’s traditional Jewish day camp for kids entering Pre-K to 10th grade, featuring lakefront swimming, sports, arts, nature, and lifelong friends.
+JCC Greater Boston’s traditional Jewish day camp for kids entering Kindergarten to 10th grade, featuring lakefront swimming, sports, arts, nature, and more – including lifelong friends.
+Camp Registration opens on January 3 at 10am for returning families and on January 10 at 10am for new families!

 At Camp Grossman, Adventures, Friendships, and Memories Await!